byui-rocket-dynamics/Avionics_Flight_Control/README.md

 The software here is made to read sensors, analyze data, and deploy the parachute on the BYUI Rocket.

 ## What Needs To Be Done ##
 *If you complete one of these tasks, please mark it off and move it to the bottom of the list.
-If you are currently working on one of these, add your github username in front of the task surrounded by astrisks and remove it when it is done.*
+If you are currently working on one of these, add your github username, surrounded by astrisks, after the task and remove it when it is done.
+Be sure to commit the README file with the claimed and the commit message "Claimed Task" BEFORE you start working on the task.*
 - [ ] Logic for deploying drogue chute
 - [ ] Logic for deploying main chute
 - [ ] Logic for knowing when rocket is on the ground